 Table of Contents

 Why Is My Furnace Performing Short Heating Cycles?

 During the heating process, when your furnace burns fuel, the system will produce small amounts of water.
 This overtime can cause metals to corrode and rust.

 As a result, corrosion buildup triggers frequent short cycling of your furnace which can be detrimental to the safety of your home.
 To best avoid this issue, you must clean and inspect your flame sensor.
-Since this requires working with dangerous flammable gasses and electricity, you’ll need to contact an HVAC professional for a proper inspection of your flame sensor.
+Since this requires working with dangerous flammable gasses and electricity, you’ll need to contact an HVAC and furnace repair professional for a proper inspection of your flame sensor.

 If you have faulty temperature-monitoring components, chances are, your furnace can overheat and shut down.
 Frequent overheating is one of the most common sources of short cycling.
 Most contemporary furnaces will come equipped with a built-in safety device that regulates temperature.